allannjuguna/allannjuguna.github.io/content/english/blog/FLB_Music/FLB_Music_Player.md

 ![](/images/FLB_Music/list_files.png)

-### Getting RCE
+### Achieving Code Execution
-This vulnerability can also be used to achieve remote code execution.
-There are several interesting ways of getting RCE, for example:
+This vulnerability can also be used to code execution.
+The reason we are not calling it remote code execution is because this vulnerability is triggered locally, making it a local code execution.
+There are several interesting ways of getting code execution, for example:

 * Writing an attacker's SSH Key and using it to authenticate
 * Overwriting terminal files such as `~/.bashrc`
 * Overwriting python module files such as `re.py`, which is triggered when `import re` is used(We covered this in [this post](/blog/ytdlnis/ytdlnis/)).
 * Overwriting python `.pth` files

+#### Writing an SSH Key
-For this example, we will keep it simple and go with writing an SSH key.
+Let's look at the first approach, here we will keep it simple and go with writing an SSH key.
 First things first, we can create an SSH key pair.
 ![](/images/FLB_Music/generate_ssh_key.png)

 Create a new malicious MP3 file with the SSH key content and path